Scope and Application: This policy applies to all employees of Providence Christian College. This policy will be reviewed and amended as required.

 Several policies and procedures have been developed to guide our staff, students and other partners in their handling of personal information.
 These include the Providence Christian College Code of Conduct, online behaviour and communication policies, as well as the acceptable use of information technology systems and devices.

-The College will take reasonable steps to destroy personal information when it is no longer required by law to be held by it or is no longer required by the purposes contemplated by this policy.
+The College will take reasonable steps to destroy personal information when it is no longer required to be held by law or is no longer required by the purposes contemplated by this policy.

 The College may use online or ‘cloud’ service providers to store personal information and to provide services to the College that involve the use of personal information, such as services relating to email, instant messaging and education and assessment applications.
 Some limited personal information may also be provided to these service providers to enable them to authenticate users that access their services.
 This personal information may be stored in the ‘cloud’, which may reside on a cloud service provider’s servers outside Australia.